petrpleshachkov/hazelcast/docs/design/sql/11-sorting.md

 should be done depending on the pre-sorting conditions of the descendant operators.

 The rule will support a general case when the descendant operators not necessarily produce a pre-sorted result.
-However, if a sorting operator produced that requires local sorting on the member, the execution of such operator will throw an exception.
+However, if a sorting operator is produced that requires local sorting on the member, an execution of such operator will throw an exception.

 In other words, the parsing and optimization framework will support a generic case, while in runtime some